Peter Campus: Work

 Campus has continued to work with video and video installations.
 Campus' 21st century works reference both the history of film and painting, with the artist digitally manipulating his videos on a granular, pixel-by-pixel level.
 Commonly featured are seascapes and life in coastal communities located around eastern Long Island, Massachusetts, and the French Atlantic coast—a continuation of Campus' longstanding search for personal harmony in nature.
 Other important influences in recent years are the advance of 4K technology, which has further enabled the artist's experimentation with the video format, and the cinematic concept of the "sequence," or the order that images appear in.
 Major gallery exhibitions from the past decade include Calling for Shantih (2010), dredgers (2014), circa 1980 (2017), and pause (2018) at Cristin Tierney Gallery and Now and Then (2012) at Bryce Wolkowitz Gallery.

 In 2017, a survey exhibition of the artist's work, entitled video ergo sum, opened at the Jeu de Paume in Paris.
 Curated by Anne-Marie Duguet and featuring Campus' work from 1971 to the present, video ergo sum included a new four-channel video installation commissioned by the museum, Convergence d'images vers le port. video ergo sum has traveled to Centro Andaluz de Arte Contemporáneo in Sevilla, Spain (2017); Fundação Caixa Geral de Depósitos - Culturgest in Lisbon, Portugal (2018); The Bronx Museum of the Arts in Bronx, NY (2019); and Hanes Art Gallery at Wake Forest University, SECCA, and Reynolda House Museum of American Art in Winston-Salem, NC (2019).
 There was a solo exhibition for Peter Campus at the Christin Tierney Gallery in New York (2023).

+From January 17-May 3, 2026, the Phillips Collection exhibited peter campus: there somewhere; the exhibit featured one of the artist’s “early videos from the late 1970s, alongside the debut of four of his latest breakthrough landscape video works, which the artist calls the phillips quartets.
+These later pieces, inspired by the serene coastline near the artist’s home in Long Island, are marked by a sense of tranquility and introspection, evoking a feeling of being ‘there somewhere.’”